ravenjohn/ravenjohn.github.io/README.md

 [Checkout how](https://github.com/ravenjohn/ravenjohn.github.io) I easily did my website!

 > Lastly, you can talk to me about anything.
-I do freelancing.
 Just leave a message at rjlagrimas08@gmail.com <br/>